loafey/master-thesis/Thesis/1.0. Introduction/Related Work.typ

 // create efficient machine code, the virtual machine can not be a target language
 // either.
 //
-A lot of research has gone into researching linear logic, and linear logic in programming languages.
-Not much research has however been done in actually implementing functional system-level linear languages.
+// A lot of research has gone into researching linear logic, and linear logic in programming
+// languages.
+//
 In the previous year (2024), Nordmark wrote his master's thesis "Towards a practical execution model for functional languages with linear types" @nordmark2024.
-This work can be seen as some sort of predecessor of the work presented here in this thesis, and is similar in nature to this thesis.

-Nordmark compiled a similar language to #ln to an untyped byte code, which ran in a custom made virtual machine.
+This work can be seen as a sort of predecessor of the work presented in this thesis, and is similar in nature to his thesis.
+Nordmark compiled a language similar to #ln to an untyped byte code, which ran in a custom made virtual machine.

-This is in contrast to our own implementation, where we instead compile #ln to assembly code, running directly on a machine without the need of a virtual machine.
-While using a virtual machine works, we deemed that this was not low-level enough for a system-level language.
+In _Efficient Implementation of a Linear Logic Programming Language_
+@efficient1998 the authors give an implementation of a compiler for the linearly typed logic language Lolli.
+They also show that the linear logic programming solution to a problem is more efficient than the traditional logic programming solution.